renatobo/bonogps/hardware/GPS/README.md

 #### Q: No data is made available to my apps, what's wrong?
 **A:** First thing to check is: is the PORT RATE stored in your GPS (see below paragraph **UBX-CFG-PRT**) matching the one expected by the bonogps.cpp code in macro `GPS_STANDARD_BAUD_RATE` ?
 It should be 115200.
 Open an issue otherwise so that we can work out troubleshooting

+#### Q: M8N, M8Q, M8U .. which one?
+**A:** According to the [NEO-M8-FW3 datasheet](https://www.u-blox.com/sites/default/files/NEO-M8-FW3_DataSheet_%28UBX-15031086%29.pdf), you should avoid NEO-M8N as it's limited to 5 Hz for 2 or more concurrent constellations (e.g. GPS+<GLONASS/Galileo> or even all three).
+NEO-M8Q and NEO-M8M have 10Hz for multiple constellations, and 18Hz for a single one.
+Read up [here](https://discuss.ardupilot.org/t/gps-config-u-blox-m8n/46970/34) as well.

 # GPS modules setup

 _Note: these instructions are specific to a GPS module compatile with ublox 8 messages._